aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to XLSB or Online App" h2="Export OTT to XLSB via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily add powerful document processing features to their applications.
+It includes Aspose.Words for .NET, Aspose.Cells for .NET and other components that can be used to create, edit, convert and manipulate documents in various formats.
+With Aspose.Total for .NET, developers can quickly and easily add OTT to XLSB conversion feature to their .NET, C#, ASP.NET and VB.NET applications.

+The process of converting OTT to XLSB involves two steps.
+Firstly, Aspose.Words for .NET can be used to export OTT to HTML.
+This component provides a wide range of features for creating, editing and converting documents in various formats.
+It supports a variety of document formats, including OTT, HTML, DOC, DOCX, PDF, ODT, RTF, TXT, and more.

+Once the OTT document is converted to HTML, Aspose.Cells for .NET can be used to convert HTML to XLSB.
+This component provides a comprehensive set of features for creating, editing and manipulating spreadsheets in various formats.
+It supports a variety of spreadsheet formats, including XLSB, XLSX, XLSM, CSV, HTML, ODS, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to XLSB conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+By using Aspose.Total for .NET, developers can easily add OTT to XLSB conversion feature to their .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features for creating, editing and converting documents and spreadsheets in various formats.
+It is a powerful and reliable solution for developers who need to add document processing features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}